dennysunny/React-Firebase-Firestore-MovieDatabase/README.md

       yarn start
       This will initilize the react scripts

-4.IN BROWSER GO TO
+- IN BROWSER GO TO

         localhost:3000/

-   To Build the project
+ - To Build the project

           yarn build